 Stockholm Internet Forum (SIF) is an international forum for in-depth dialogue and discussions on how a free, open and secure internet promotes human rights and development worldwide.
 SIF has been arranged since 2012 by The Swedish Government and SIF17 is the fifth forum in the series.
-Next SIF, hosted by Sida, will take place on May 16-18th 2017 in Stockholm.
+This years SIF, hosted by Sida, will take place on May 16-18th 2017 in Stockholm.

 The Forum aims to bring together policymakers, civil society representatives, activists, business representatives and technical community representatives.
 SIF has a standing tradition of focusing on the global south and half of the participants come from low-and middle-income countries, often from places where internet access is restricted and efforts to promote both internet freedom and human rights can be dangerous.